-Accommodation is in 7 en-suite tents, with double or twin beds made from drftwood and with comfortable mattresses.
+Accommodation is in 7 en-suite tents, with double or twin beds made from driftwood and with comfortable mattresses.
 The bathrooms all have hot and cold running water, showers and flush toilets.
 There are 2 honeymoon tents and 2 family tents.
-Each tent has its own hammock slung beneath two tress, for lazy moments, and 4 of the tents have their own plunge pool.
+Each tent has a private deck with a plunge pool and a hammock, for lazy moments.

 Camp food is cooked in the traditional safari style using a camp fire.
 Home baked pastries, breads and biscuits are a speciality.
 Local and international dishes are offered.
 If you're going out all day the chef will supply you with a delicious picnic lunch.